Andreu Ramos

 Andreu Ramos Isus (born 19 January 1989) is a Spanish professional footballer who plays as a defender for Santa Coloma in Andorra.

 Career

 Ramos started his senior career in Barcelona with their former clubs CF Damm and Barcelona.
 After that, he played for UD Ibiza, Hamilton Academical, CF Balaguer, and UDA Gramenet.
 In 2011, he signed for King Fung in the Hong Kong Premier League, where he made seventeen appearances and scored seven goals.
+Worldwide known as "Bakalao".
+Known for his frequent clashes with the fans, technical team...
+He holds the record for more expulsions than games played.